Private Writing Retreat

 Nighttime cityscape of downtown skyline with tall skyscrapers, lit windows, and reflections on the water, with a bridge illuminated in blue in the foreground.

-Between the meetings, the notifications, the obligations — your writing gets what's left.
+Between meetings, notifications, and obligations, your writing gets what's left over.

-And what's left is rarely enough for the work that actually matters.
+And what's left is rarely enough for the book that matters.

-The Private Writing Retreat gives you something most leaders never give themselves: uninterrupted time, a beautiful space, and the full support of a coach who knows how to move you through every block, doubt, and creative wall that shows up when you finally sit down to do the real work.
+The Private Writing Retreat gives you something most writers never give themselves: uninterrupted time, a beautiful space, and a coach beside you who knows how to move through every block, doubt, and creative wall that shows up when you finally sit down to do the work that matters.

 Two to five days.

 A private venue within an hour of Tampa, Florida.
-Just you, your writing, and the conditions to do it well.
+Just you, your writing, and everything you need to do it well.

-• You're writing a nonfiction book and need a dedicated sprint to make serious progress — or finish your draft
+• You're writing a nonfiction book — a devotional, memoir, or thought leadership title — and need a dedicated sprint to make serious progress or finish your draft

 • You've been waiting for the "right time" to write — and you're ready to stop waiting and just do it

-• You want support that goes beyond craft: someone who can help you move through the moments when the writing gets personal, uncomfortable, or just hard
+• You want support that goes beyond craft — someone who can help you move through the moments when the writing gets personal, heavy, or just hard

 • You're looking for a group experience or writing workshop